-To be a candidate, a person must, prior to the petitioning deadline specified in the elections calendar:
+To be a candidate, a person must, prior to the petitioning deadline specified in the election calendar:

-- 1. Be eligible to vote in the election for the seat and plan to remain so for the full term for which he or she is seeking election - 2.
-Submit a completed candidate registration form and any associated materials required in that form - 3.
+- 1. Be eligible to vote in the election for the seat and plan to remain seated so for the full term for which they are seeking election1 - 2.
+Submit a completed candidate registration form and any associated materials required in that form.
+You may not register for more than one position on the candidate registration form. - 3.
 Submit petitions endorsed by the required number of people who are eligible to vote in the election for that specific position, which is the lesser of 10% of those eligible to vote for that specific position or: - a.
 300 for President and Executive Vice President - b.
-150 for all other At-Large seats; - c.
-100 for Arts and Sciences seats; - d.
-25 for New Transfer seat; - e.
-75 for all other seats. - 4.
-Have not violated the early campaigning guidelines, as outlined in Article 1, Section C(2)
+150 for all other at-large seats - c.
+100 for Arts and Sciences seats - d.
+25 for Transfer seat - e.
+75 for all other seats - 4.
+Not already hold a directly elected voting position on the SA and/or UA for the term for which they are seeking election - 5.
+Have not resigned or been removed from the SA or from a directly elected UA seat in the academic year prior to the academic year of the term for the seat being elected